darinz/DL/01_Math/14_probability_statistics.md

 - Visualizes empirical probabilities and compares to theoretical values.
 - Demonstrates conditional probability estimation by simulation.

+> **Tip:** Try increasing the number of simulations to see empirical probabilities approach theoretical values.

 ---

 ## Random Variables and Distributions

 ### Random Variables

-A random variable $`X`$ is a function that assigns a real number to each outcome in the sample space.
+A random variable $X$ is a function that assigns a real number to each outcome in the sample space.
 - **Discrete random variables:** Take on a countable number of values (e.g., coin flips, dice rolls).
 - **Continuous random variables:** Take on uncountably many values (e.g., height, weight).

 ### Probability Mass Function (PMF)

-For a discrete random variable $`X`$:
+For a discrete random variable $X$:

 ```math
 p_X(x) = P(X = x)